Is healthy drinking possible?

 - Keep it simple.
 Have your drink on the rocks, with lemon and seltzer or sparkling water.
 Avoid mixers, cocktails and energy drinks as they're loaded with sugar.

 - Quality, quality, quality.
 Vodka, tequila, and mezcal have less sugar than wine and beer, but I won’t be hypocritical here and advocate for those over wine.
 If wine is your non-guilty pleasure like mine is, choose biodynamic and natural wines which are not treated with pesticides or chemicals and don’t have added sulfites.
 If your poison is beer, go for the lighter type as it has less yeast.

 Oops, I did it again!

-Life, and drinking-more-than-you-should’ve, happens, especially over the holidays.
-Are you anticipating feeling a little hungover Jan 1st?Any of these tricks will help:
+Life, and drinking-more-than-you-should’ve, happens, especially over holidays and key festivities.
+These tricks will help: